 - CRIM 5313.
 Seminar on Organized Crime Understand organized crime through historical and cultural frameworks, review the relationship between organized crime and federal, state, and local authorities and examine the policies to prevent organized crime.
 Prerequisite: Have a BA/BS in Criminal Justice, Criminology, Political Science, Psychology, or Sociology. - CRIM 6133.
 Police and Society Study of the evolution of policing and law enforcement as an instrument of formal social control including policing policy, organizational structure and design and various reform initiatives which have been attempted over time, including crime prevention and community problem solving. - CRIM 6233.
 Criminal Justice Systems A study of the general functions of the individual agencies and the duties and responsibilities of the individuals who perform these functions. - CRIM 6403.
 Seminar in Juvenile Delinquency An analytical survey of current research in juvenile delinquency involving causation, prevention, control, and treatment. - CRIM 6513.
 Seminar in Community and Institutional Corrections A study of the nature and effects of custodial institutions on the inmates; a review of community treatment programs and alternatives to incarceration. - CRIM 6523.
-Seminar in Criminal Behavior criminal typologies.
+Seminar in Criminal Behavior An analysis of criminal patterns of behavior and criminal typologies. - CRIM 6603.
+Internship